autistic-symposium/mev-toolkit/anatomy_of_mev_bots/README.md

-## 🤖 Anatomy of MEV bots
+## 🤖 anatomy of mev bots

 <br>

-Lists of "retired" or scafold for mev bots for learning purposes.
+* this dir contains lists of "retired" or scafold for mev bots for learning purposes.

 <br>